Wiouwash State Trail: Birnamwood to Fairmorr Road

 Wittenberg was named after a city in Germany.
 Reverend E.J.
 Homme founded the village in 1879.
 He was instrumental in establishing a home for the aged and orphaned, which is still active today.
 Homme petitioned the Milwaukee, Lake Shore, and Western Railway to build a railway station in Wittenberg.
 The railroad stop helped increase settlement in the area.

-In 1886, a residential school for Native American children was built in Wittenberg by the Norwegian Evangelical Church of America.
-Also known as the Bethany Indian Mission, the children who attended were removed from their families by the federal government and placed in the school.
-The mission’s intention was to assimilate Native American children to white American culture and convert them to Christianity.
-At times, the school had over a hundred students from different Native American nations in Wisconsin.
+The mission’s intention was to assimilate Native American children into white American culture and convert them to Christianity.
+In doing so, their language and culture waned.
+At times, the school had over a hundred students from various native nations in Wisconsin.
 The school was sold to the federal government in 1910 and closed in 1917.
 A newly formed mission there continued to proselytize and educate Native American children until 1955.

 Despite its remote location in the forests of northern Wisconsin, seven different schools operated in Wittenberg during the first two decades of the 20th century.
 Today, visitors will notice 18 murals throughout the village that reflect Wittenberg’s history and have helped revitalize its downtown.
 One mural near Washington Park depicts former days when the Chicago and Northwestern Railway ran through the village.